patrickarlt/acetate-site/src/documentation/page-metadata.md

 });
 ```

-Local Metadata declared on the page is always kept.
-So if a page already had `author` defined locally this would not override it.
+Local Metadata declared on the page always takes precedence.
+So if a page already had `author` defined locally, this would not override it.

 ## Using Metadata in Templates